fluentsinc/game-day/2018/week-34/day-05.md

 ## **Assignments**

 1. ### Create a repository named "memento" on your computer.
 Create a workspace for this repository as well.
+Push the repository to your Github profile.

 2. ### Your initial commit should contain a screenshot named "config-list" using the snipping tool.
 This screenshot should be the terminal output of the configuration list for the "memento" repository focused on "user.name" and "user.email".
 See below for example: